Facilities at Taronga Zoo include:

 - Water Bubblers throughout the Zoo

-This free map caters to different types of disabilities and focuses on the facilities Taronga Zoo offers, grouping them into six categories: soundscape, tranquil area, picnic area, tactile, low light and café/eateries.
-These facilities are shown on the map with a symbol.
+This free map caters to different types of disabilities, grouping Taronga's facilities into six categories: soundscape, tranquil area, picnic area, tactile, low light and café/eateries.
 The map also includes steep and gentle slopes, doors, stairs and a variety of other symbols.

 Taronga Zoo is on a site of 28 hectares and the topography is quite steep in areas.
 Although all paths are bitumen and lateral paths relatively level, some connecting paths linking various levels are steep.